Non-dimensionalization and scaling of the Navier–Stokes equations: Need for non-dimensionalization and scaling

 In addition to reducing the number of parameters, non-dimensionalized equation helps to gain a greater insight into the relative size of various terms present in the equation.

 Following appropriate selecting of scales for the non-dimensionalization process, this leads to identification of small terms in the equation.
 Neglecting the smaller terms against the bigger ones allows for the simplification of the situation.
-For the case of flow without heat transfer, the non-dimensionalized Navier–Stokes equation depend only on the Reynolds Number and hence all physical realizations of the related experiment will have the same value of non-dimensionalized variables for the same Reynolds Number.
+For the case of flow without heat transfer, the non-dimensionalized Navier–Stokes equation depends only on the Reynolds Number and hence all physical realizations of the related experiment will have the same value of non-dimensionalized variables for the same Reynolds Number.

 Scaling helps provide better understanding of the physical situation, with the variation in dimensions of the parameters involved in the equation.
 This allows for experiments to be conducted on smaller scale prototypes provided that any physical effects which are not included in the non-dimensionalized equation are unimportant.